 Bucket lists are activities or ideas one wishes to implement before they die.
 Do I have five things I would like to do before I die?
 That is quite challenging to answer but for now, these activities are what come to mind:

-Take a leisure walk on the Osu-Oxford street – One day, I would like dress casually, put on a simple pair of slippers and take a walk on the Osu Oxford Street.
+Take a leisure walk on the Osu-Oxford street – One day, I would like to dress casually, preferably, put on a simple pair of slippers and take a walk on the Osu Oxford Street.
 To readers who are not familiar with this neighbourhood, Osu Oxford Street in Accra-Ghana, is your typical urban area that has good restaurants lined up on both sides of the street.
 I would love to sample all the foods served in the eating places lined up on this street.

 Become a Full-time Blogger – Another thing I would like to do at a point in time is to be a full-time blogger.
 I dream of keeping several blogs on different subjects and posting content on them regularly.
 I will not care too much about the incentives that come with blogging but I will only write because I love it when people read what I have shared.